Skip to main content

 Cons

-• Best Overall Hisense HRB171N6ASE
+• Best Overall Hisense HRB171N6ASE Bottom-freezer Refrigerator

 • Other Affordable Refrigerators We Tested

-• More on refrigerators
+• Read More About Refrigerators on Reviewed

 Still, there’s a difference between an affordable fridge and a cheap fridge.
-We researched and tested the best refrigerators under $1,000, and found that the Hisense HRB171N6ASE (available at Lowe's) offers the most bang for your buck—just make sure you calibrate it first.
+We researched and tested the best refrigerators under $1,000, and found that the Lowe’s-exclusive Hisense HRB171N6ASE (available at Lowe's) offers the most bang for your buck—just make sure you calibrate it first.

-If that one isn't a great fit for you, don't worry: All of the options listed here would make great budget buys.
+If that one isn't a great fit for you, don't worry: All of the options listed here make great budget buys.

 Credit: Hisense